shreyas-girjapure/Salesforce/Security-Model-Salesforce/Row-Level-Security/Row-Level-Security.md

 ## How to Remove shared access ?
 ## How to restrict records ?
 ## What kind of access do roles up in hierarchy get ?
-## Can owner delete their records even if he doesnt have object level permission of `delete`?
+## Can owner delete their records even if he doesn't have object level permission of `delete`?
 ## What is `public/read/write/transfer` ?

 ## References